Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md

 ### Add EXT4 rootfs support

-It's recommended to use EXT4 for Vitis acceleration designs.
+It is recommended to use EXT4 for Vitis acceleration designs.
 PetaLinux uses initramfs format for rootfs by default.
-It can't retain the rootfs changes in run time.
-Initramfs keeps rootfs contents in DDR, which makes user useable DDR memory reduced.
-To make the root file system retain changes and to enable maximum usage of available DDR memory, we'll use EXT4 format for rootfs in second partition while keep the first partition FAT32 to store the boot files.
+It cannot retain the rootfs changes in run time.
+Initramfs keeps rootfs contents in DDR, which reduces usable DDR memory.
+To retain the changes in the root file system and to enable maximum usage of available DDR memory, use EXT4 format for rootfs in the second partition while keeping the first partition FAT32 to store the boot files.

-Vitis-AI applications will install additional software packages.
-If user would like to run Vitis-AI applications, please use EXT4 rootfs.
-If in any case initramfs would be used, please add all Vitis-AI dependencies to initramfs.
+Vitis-AI applications installs additional software packages.
+To run Vitis-AI applications, use EXT4 rootfs.
+If in any case, initramfs are used, add all Vitis-AI dependencies to initramfs.

 1. Let PetaLinux generate EXT4 rootfs